Quick Highlights:

 3

-Revisit the "Why" Every Day
+Reconnect with Your "Why" Every Day

 People achieve things they deeply care about much more often than things they think they should do, were told to do, or things they do to please someone else or keep their job.